- What is Ripple?

 The network uses a consensus protocol that permissions certain servers it deems trustworthy to validate transactions.

-Making your first XRP investment doesn’t need to be complicated.
+Making your first XRP purchase doesn’t need to be complicated.

-Caleb & Brown is the world's leading cryptocurrency brokerage for those looking to invest in XRP or other digital assets.
+Caleb & Brown is the world's leading cryptocurrency brokerage for those looking to trade XRP or other digital assets.

 - No joining or signup costs